AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/modeling_concepts/matrix_estimation.rst

 problem).
 There is a 'outer loop' and for each iteration within such an outer loop there is an 'inner loop'.
 The outer (or upper) optimisation task involves actually attempting to converge upon a local (close to the initial demand matrices) solution which accurately fits the count volume data.
-The inner (or lower) optimisation problem involves making the assumption that within an outer iteration we assume paths are constant and we recompute paths at each outer iteration. about the current state of the problem (see :ref:`technical documentation <at some link>`` for
-% EDIT THIS
-details) and attempting to solve the problem based on these assumptions.
-The main assumption is that within an outer iteration we assume paths are constant and we recompute paths at each outer iteration.
+Within the inner (or lower) optimisation problem we make the assumption that paths will remain constant with small changes to the demand matrices and attempt to optimise with respect to that (see :ref:`technical documentation <some link here>` for details).
+At the beginning of each outer iteration we recompute paths to compensate for congestion generated over the previous inner loop.
 For various algorithms the process of optimising within this inner loop is what typically defines each iterative gradient based algorithm.
 This inner loop involves iteratively finding factor matrices which based on the current assumptions/constraints should optimise the solution best.
 Implementation of algorithms themselves can be seen in the **ScalingFactors** class, whilst the main loop infrastructure is contained in the **ODME** class.
 There is also a results/statistics gathering class called **ODMEResults** which operates alongside the **ODME** class.